woo3937/IRcamera/Readme.md

    That description is best shown with a picture, even though I'm not all the way doing that yet (if it's past June 2013, please tell me to fix it): ![picture][picture]

+3. Servos operate by reading in a PWM signal, and go to that value.
+For example, if you put out a PWM signal of 50%, the servo would go to the location range of motion * 0.50.
+In my case, the servos can read values between 0 and 255, so 170 * X / 255, where X is the duty cycle you set with analogWrite (see gotoPixel for more info) or 127 for the above example.

+4. That's all the work, so far, that I've completed.
+I'll be updating this as I go along.

 [1]:http://www.cheap-thermocam.net/old-version/